aleph2c/miros/docs/source/recipes.rst

 ``INIT_SIGNAL`` or ``EXIT_SIGNAL``, the event processor will just assume it did and returned return_state.HANDLED.

-To see factory boiler plate go, see :ref:`this <recipes-creating-a-state-method-from-a-factory>`

 .. _recipes-describing-your-parent-state-function:

 Describing your Parent State Function